 You don't have to be a High Master shooter to attend or do well at the Championships.
 In fact, High Masters and Masters make up the smallest group of shooters who attend the Championships.
 Like all Police Pistol Combat Tournaments, you compete against shooters in your own skill Classification level.
 You can even shoot as an Unclassified Shooter if you have never fired in a NRA Police Pistol Combat Tournament or hold no PPC Classification.

-The Championships kick off on Saturday, Sept.
-17, 2016, with the New Mexico Challenge for officers who work for New Mexico Law Enforcement agencies and have never fired in a PPC Match before, as well as for alumni shooters of the New Mexico Challenge from years past.
+The Championships will kick off on Saturday, September 16, 2017 with the New Mexico Challenge for officers who work for New Mexico Law Enforcement agencies and have never fired in a PPC Match before, as well as for alumni shooters of the New Mexico Challenge from years past.

 The NRA Law Enforcement Division offers a complete police shooting program to police departments and law enforcement agencies to encourage patrol officers to gain more experience, training and time on the range using their duty firearms.